benzino98/plaschema/memory-bank/activeContext.md

 ## Current Focus

+Our current priority is redesigning the admin dashboard with a beautiful UI and modern display.
+The current implementation has basic cards showing news, healthcare, and FAQ management.
+We've developed a comprehensive plan to transform it into a rich, data-driven dashboard that provides better visibility and access to all system models.

+### Dashboard Redesign Plan

+We have created a detailed plan to transform the admin dashboard into a modern, beautiful, and functional interface:

+1. **Phase 1: Dashboard Analysis & Information Architecture**

+   - Organize all system models into logical groups
+   - Identify key metrics for each model
+   - Map administrator workflows to prioritize dashboard components

+2. **Phase 2: UI Design & Component Structure**

+   - Design a flexible grid-based layout with card components
+   - Create modular card components with consistent styling
+   - Enhance navigation for better access and visual cues

+3. **Phase 3: Data Visualization & Real-time Updates**

+   - Implement charts and graphs for key metrics
+   - Set up real-time data fetching with caching for statistics
+   - Create a live-updating activity feed

+4. **Phase 4: Quick-Access Features & Action Cards**

+   - Design action buttons/forms for frequent tasks
+   - Implement a notification component
+   - Add personalization options for dashboard customization

+5. **Phase 5: Implementation & Integration**

+   - Enhance controller to serve all required data
+   - Create the new dashboard Blade template
+   - Add interactivity with Alpine.js
+   - Apply animation effects from existing framework

+6. **Phase 6: Testing & Optimization**
+   - Test across various desktop and laptop sizes
+   - Optimize data loading and rendering
+   - Ensure dashboard meets accessibility standards

+**Key Features**:

+- Statistics Grid with real-time data (using caching for enrollment data)
+- Action Center for quick content creation
+- Analytics Dashboard with visualizations
+- Activity Stream for system logs
+- Quick Navigation with visual indicators

+The dashboard will be designed primarily for desktop and laptop use, with careful attention to performance optimization.

 We have successfully implemented all of the planned UI enhancements to improve the visual appearance and functionality of the PLASCHEMA website.
 These enhancements included adding icons, creating a dynamic news section, standardizing image sizes, and adjusting button styles for better consistency.

 Our current focus is now on fixing the bulk action functionality across several modules of the admin panel.
 The bulk actions are not working properly for news, health providers, FAQs, resources, and resource categories.
 Additionally, the "Select All" checkbox is not selecting all items in the table as expected.